CYchang990148/hw3_quick_sort/README.md

 }
 ```
 + Initialize a temporary variable "temp" with the value stored at the memory location to which pointer "a" points.
-+ The value at the memory location pointed to by pointer "a" is assigned the value at the memory location pointed to by pointer b).
++ The value at the memory location pointed to by pointer "a" is assigned the value at the memory location pointed to by pointer b.
++ Finally, the value stored in the temporary variable temp (which is the original value of a) is assigned to the memory location pointed to by pointer b.
 ### partition function
 ```
 int partition(int array[], int start, int end){